-You'll have a Session after your Presentation
+You'll have a Session after your presentation

-We will set up a session (that is, a breakout room) for you to meet attendees following your Presentation, so you can answer additional questions.
-We expect you to do that for only 15 minutes or so, but you're welcome to stay longer if you still have attendees who are interested.
+We will set up a session (that is, a breakout room) for you to meet attendees following your presentation, so you can answer additional questions.
+We expect you to do that for only 15 minutes or so, but if you're a virtual speaker, you're welcome to stay longer if you still have attendees who are interested.
+If you're speaking live, you'll need to stop after 15 minutes to allow the next speaker to set up for their session.
 (Of course, you can leave the session room sooner if there are no questions for you.)